 Historian, author and popular prize-winning Blue Badge Guide, Rachel Kolsky has one of the widest range of walking tours and visits in London.
 BOOK YOUR OWN PRIVATE GROUP TOUR for as many people as you want or BOOK INDIVIDUAL TICKETS for the pre-arranged PUBLIC TOURS.

 R200 is underway with lots of events planned throughout the UK celebrating 200 years of train travel since 1825.
-I am thrilled to have been invited by Network Rail Southern Region to lead tours at three of their iconic stations – Wonderful Waterloo, Underneath the Arches: London Bridge and Victoria: Gateway to the Continent.
-Tickets are going FAST so book NOW via Eventbrite:
+The Network Rail Southern Region tours at three of their iconic stations – Wonderful Waterloo, Underneath the Arches: London Bridge and Victoria: Gateway to the Continent all Sold Out but there are MORE dates planned for January, February and March 2026.
+Book NOW via Eventbrite:

 Wonderful Waterloo